Jorge Ben: Recent career

 In 2002, Jorge Ben contributed to the critically acclaimed Red Hot + Riot, a compilation CD created by the Red Hot Organization in tribute to the music and work of Nigerian musician Fela Kuti, which raised money for various charities devoted to raising AIDS awareness and fighting the disease.
 He collaborated with hip-hop artists Dead Prez, Talib Kweli, and Bilal to remake Fela Kuti's famous song "Shuffering and Shmiling" for the CD.

 Ben was presented with the Lifetime Achievement Award by the Latin Recording Academy in 2005.
 A year later, a remake of Ben's "Mas, que Nada!" became an international chart hit for Sérgio Mendes with The Black Eyed Peas after being used by Nike in a global TV advertisement during the 2006 FIFA World Cup; this remake (the second time Mendes had covered the track) reached the Top 10 in several European countries, including the UK and Germany, in addition to reaching Number 1 in the Netherlands.

 Jorge Ben is also a big fan of Flamengo, a Brazilian football club, located in Rio de Janeiro, which counts Zico, Junior and Leandro among their former star players.
 Ben's interest in football carries over to his music, as many of his songs deal with the subject, such as "Flamengo", "Camisa 10 da Gávea", "Ponta De Lança Africano (Umbabarauma)", "Zagueiro", "Fio Maravilha", and "A Loba Comeu o Canário".

 On July 7, 2007, he performed at the Brazilian leg of Live Earth in Rio de Janeiro.

-In 2012, Jorge was included in an unranked list of Rolling Stone Brasil's of the 30 greatest guitarists of the country.
+In 2012, Jorge was included in an unranked list of Rolling Stone Brasils of the 30 greatest guitarists of the country.

+Jorge was a participant in the 2016 Summer Olympics opening ceremony.

+In 2025, Jorge was ordered to pay R$977,000 to a former collaborator.

+Personal life

+Jorge Ben married Domingas Terezinha in 1971.
+They have two children.
+Since 2018, he has resided at the Copacabana Palace due to his home being destroyed in a flood.